p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

-quality (such as remote clients with high latency, or those on low-grade cellular or satellite networks) to send requests, while still protecting against known fingerprints of the Slowloris attack. `RequestReadTimeout` configurations can be complex; more inforation about this directive can be found at the module `documentation page <https://httpd.apache.org/docs/2.4/mod/mod_reqtimeout.html>`_.
+quality (such as remote clients with high latency, or those on low-grade cellular or satellite networks) to send requests, while still protecting against known fingerprints of the Slowloris attack. `RequestReadTimeout` configurations can be complex; more information about this directive can be found at the module `documentation page <https://httpd.apache.org/docs/2.4/mod/mod_reqtimeout.html>`_.

 Lower the Request Timeout Threshold